 Can I change the minimum bid for a player?

 You can set adjust your draft's minimum bid (default is $1) during draft setup.

 Unfortunately, Drafty does not yet support dynamic opening bids where each player's opening bid can be unique, but this custom option is in the works.

 Does Drafty enforce full rosters?

-Yes, Drafty does enforce full rosters by capping the max bid for each team.
-This max bid calculation is capped based on each team's open roster spots and the minimum bid.
+By default, Drafty does enforce full rosters by capping the max bid for each team.
+This max bid calculation is based on each team's remaining roster availability and the minimum bid.

 For example, if the minimum bid is $5 and a team has 5 open roster spots with $37 budget remaining, their max bid is calculated to be $17 because they'll need at least $20 (after spending the $17) to buy the remaining 4 players to fill their roster.

 Max Bid = Budget Remaining - (Open Roster Spots - 1) x Minimum Bid